-The following table sets forth information regarding historical awards granted and earned for the FY 2020 through 2022 period, and the corresponding burn rate, which is defined as the number of shares subject to equity-based awards granted in a year divided by the weighted average number of shares of common stock outstanding for that year, for each of the last three fiscal years:
+The following table sets forth information regarding historical awards granted and earned for the fiscal years 2021 through 2023 period, and the corresponding burn rate, which is defined as the number of shares subject to equity-based awards granted in a year divided by the weighted average number of shares of common stock outstanding for that year, for each of the last three fiscal years:

-Share Element 2022 2021 2020 Restricted Stock Units 1,942,391 1,429,325 1,587,664 Total Awards Granted (1) 1,942,391 1,429,325 1,587,664 Weighted average common shares outstanding during the fiscal year 83,569,517 83,577,375 82,855,392 Annual Burn Rate 2.32% 1.71% 1.92% Three-Year Average Burn Rate (2) 1.98% N/A N/A
+Share Element 2023 2022 2021 Stock Options Granted 121,168 60,900 0 Full-Value Awards Granted 2,287,778 1,942,391 1,429,325 Weighted average common shares outstanding during the fiscal year 82,176,629 83,569,517 83,577,375 Annual Burn Rate 2.9% 2.4% 1.7% Three-Year Average Burn Rate (1) 2.3% N/A N/A

-- (1) Total Awards Granted represents the sum of Stock Options Granted and Adjusted Full-Value Awards Granted. - (2) As illustrated in the table above, our three-year average burn rate for the FY 2020-2022 period was 1.98%.
+(1) As illustrated in the table above, our three-year average burn rate for the fiscal years 2021 through 2023 period was 2.3%.

-The Compensation Committee determined the size of reserved pool under the Amended and Restated Plan based on projected equity awards to anticipated new hires, projected annual equity awards to existing employees and an assessment of the magnitude of increase that our institutional investors and the firms that advise them would likely find acceptable.
-As noted above, we anticipate that if our request to increase the share reserve is approved by our stockholders, it will provide us with enough shares for equity awards for approximately two years, with such timing dependent on a variety of factors, including the future price of our common stock, our hiring activity during the next few years and the rate of forfeitures of outstanding awards.
-These factors may require us to reevaluate our current equity grant practices which could then cause the reserved pool under the Amended and Restated Plan to be depleted at a more rapid pace.
+The Compensation Committee determined the size of the reserved pool under the Amended and Restated Plan based on projected equity awards to anticipated new hires, projected annual equity awards to existing employees, and conducted an assessment of the magnitude of a share reserve increase that our stockholders would likely find acceptable.
+As noted above, we anticipate that if our request to increase the share reserve is approved by our stockholders, it will provide us with enough shares for equity awards for approximately two years, with such timing dependent on a variety of factors, including the future price of our common stock, our hiring activity during the next few years, and the rate of forfeitures of outstanding awards.
+These factors may result in the reserved pool under the Amended and Restated Plan to be depleted at a more rapid pace.